galaxyproject/galaxy-hub/content/events/2024-07-04-AskUsAnything/index.md

 ---

 ## General information
-This Q&A session gives you the opportunity to meet the European Galaxy Team and ask whatever you want to know about Galaxy.
-There will be different experts for the Galaxy infrastructure, developers, admins, data analyists, and trainers online to answer your questions.
+This live Q&A session gives you the opportunity to meet the European Galaxy Team and ask whatever you want to know about Galaxy.
+There will be different experts, e.g. for the Galaxy infrastructure, developers, admins, data analyists, and trainers online to answer your questions.

 **You can ask about:**